LGBTQ activists make history marching for Palestine in the Queens Pride Parade (6.7.26)

 Contrary to the impression that Daniel F. Dromm has created, he did not in fact singlehandedly found the Queens Pride Committee; he was one among several Queens activists but he eliminated anyone on the Pride Committee he thought might be in the least bit independent of him and he successfully used the Queens Pride Parade and Winter Pride (the annual dinner dance fundraiser) as a platform for his political career; retiring from the New York City Council after three terms, Danny Dromm turned the Queens Pride Parade over to David Kilmnick, the president/CEO of the LGBT Network of Long Island.

-The Tibetan Equality Project had decided to boycott the parade in response to the new Zionist regime running the event but the other QAPI groups felt the need to make a statement by fielding a contingent complete with banners, placards and flags.
+It is against this backdrop that the Tibetan Equality Project had decided to boycott the 2024 Queens Pride Parade in response to Zionist David Kilmnick’s takeover of the event but the other QAPI groups felt the need to make a statement by fielding a contingent complete with banners, placards and flags.
 The 2025 Queens Pride Parade did not include a Palestine contingent but in 2024, the queer Asian and Pacific Islander (API) groups came together to form a de facto unofficial Palestine solidarity contingent in response to the takeover of the event by ‘New Queens Pride’ — led by the Zionist David Kilmnick (Pauline Park, “New Queens Pride’s collaboration with the Zionist machine in support of Apartheid Israel’s Gaza genocide,” 15 June 2024).

-No one took the lead to organize a Palestine contingent in the 2025 Queens Pride Parade and in May 2026, a friend and fellow Queens activist contacted me to ask if I knew if anyone was organizing something for the 2026 parade; together, we decided to organize the first official Palestine solidarity contingent; we had wondered if the Zionist who controlled the parade would reject the registration of an explicitly Palestine-specific group marching in the parade; perhaps the power(s) that be considered rejecting the registration but realized that doing so would draw attention to the contingent and generate unwanted media attention.
+In May 2026, a friend and fellow Queens activist contacted me to ask if I knew if anyone was organizing something for the 2026 parade; together, we decided to organize the first confirmed official Palestine solidarity contingent; we had wondered if the Zionist who controlled the parade would reject the registration of an explicitly Palestine-specific group marching in the parade; perhaps the power(s) that be considered rejecting the registration but realized that doing so would draw attention to the contingent and generate unwanted media attention.

 Just as with the queer API groups marching as an unofficial de facto Palestine contingent met with only a few negative comments (I noted two, both from white men on the sidelines), the official Palestine contingent met with just two negative responses that I was aware of; one (white) man on the sidelines standing with a woman (I don’t know if the were a heteronormative couple but they appeared to be one), shook his head vigorously as we passed by, though I couldn’t be certain it was in response to our signifying banners, placards and signs; and one of my comrades told me of another man on the sidelines who had mad negative comment within earshot of her.